 - Rate of return.

-You have some direct control over a few of these wealth-builders.
-Essentially, the more money invested, the more time it remains invested, and the higher rate of return for your investments – the larger your retirement nest egg will be.
+You and I have some direct control over a few of these wealth-builders.
+Essentially, the more money invested, the more time it remains invested, and the higher rate of return for your investments – the larger your retirement nest egg should be.

 This means as part of wealth-building you must at least consider the compounding power that reinvesting dividends delivered from dividend paying stocks can deliver.